 “Our super system is more mature than most people realise.
 It’s doing the first part of its job, allowing people to accumulate assets through their working lives, with typical household super

 wealth at retirement in the $350,000-$500,000 range and increasing.
 This wealth was accumulated to provide income in retirement, but the system is not yet set up to do this next phase

-Challenger Limited (Challenger) is an investment management firm managing $77* billion in assets.
+Challenger Limited (Challenger) is an investment management firm managing $79* billion in assets.
 It is focused on providing customers with financial security for retirement.

 For more information contact: